RyanKruse/Traveling-Salesman-Final-Project/README.md

 ## Additional Comments

-As of submitting this project, it holds a record for the least amount of miles to deliver all packages at 76.1 total miles.
+As of submitting this project, it holds one of the best records for the least amount of miles to deliver all packages, at 76.1 total miles!
 Thank you for checking out this GitHub repository!
-This program was very fun to build.

 ## Sources
 1. Lysecky, R. and Vahid, F. (2019).
 C950: Data Structures and Algorithms II. [online] ZyBooks.com.
 Available at: 	https://learn.zybooks.com/zybook/WGUC950AY20182019 [Accessed 20 May 2019].